A Two-Part Machine Learning Approach to Characterizing Network Interference in A/B Testing: Real-World A/B Test

-We next illustrate the nearest neighbor results in Figure~\ref{fig:IG_reg}.
-Using the regression coefficients metric as an example, we observe an increasing pattern for $\hat{\mu}(\bf{0})$ in $K$ in the middle panel when ignoring the first two estimations with very large variance.
-This is consistent with the observation from the tree-based result where we find more treated neighbors and closed triads predict a higher probability for control users to use the product.
-By contrast, a clear monotonic trend is not observed for the treatment group, meaning that interference is much smaller for treatment group users (left panel).
-Based on the result when $K=\lfloor 5\%N \rfloor$ from the last panel of Figure~\ref{fig:IG_reg}, we learn that the estimation of ${\tau}$ could even be biased by more than 75\% if we simply contrast the averages of the treatment versus control groups (under the monotonic interference assumption).
-This further supports the capability of our approach to reduce bias for the global average treatment effect estimation.
+\textbf{Estimation Result.} We illustrate the nearest neighbor results in Figure~\ref{fig:IG_reg}.\footnote{Here we employed a bootstrapping method to construct confidence intervals (500 replications).
+Briefly, for each replication \(b\), we first used sampling with replacement to regenerate the population \(\mathcal{N}^b\).
+We then performed estimations on this regenerated population.
+We reported the average and variance for these estimates.
+Our empirical observations indicate that this bootstrapping approach yields wider and thus more conservative confidence intervals.} Using the regression coefficients metric as an example, we observe an increasing pattern for \(\hat{\mu}(\mathbf{0})\) in \(K\) in the middle panel, ignoring the first two estimations with very large variance.
+By contrast, a clear monotonic trend is not observed for the treatment group, indicating that interference may not be strong for users in this group (left panel).
+Based on the results when \(K/N = 5\%\) from the last panel of Figure~\ref{fig:IG_reg}, we learn that the estimation of \(\tau\) could be biased by more than 75\% if we simply contrast the averages of the treatment versus control groups (under the monotonic interference assumption).
+This further supports the capability of our approach to reduce bias in the presence of interference.